TheBrainFamily/gql-generator/documentation/docs/structure.md

 ### codegen.js

-codegen.js is a configuration used by the graphql-code-generator to generate TypeScript definitions used by the project.
+codegen.js is a configuration used by Chimp to generate TypeScript definitions used by the project.
 Additionally, it provides Entity and Federation related directives to the generator.

-It also maps all the types that you marked as entities to their respective DB based types.
+It also maps all the types to their respective data based types.
 This is crucial to understanding the assumptions that the generator uses to generate code and limit boilercode.
 Read more here - [Understanding Types](understanding-types.md)